 How Much Does a Bathroom Remodel Cost?

-The average cost for a "midrange" bathroom remodel is just over $19,000, according to Remodeling Magazine's 2018 Cost vs. Value Report.
-The report describes a midrange bathroom remodel as updating an existing 5-by-7-foot bathroom with a ceramic tile floor.
-The job includes replacing fixtures with:
+The average cost for a "midrange" bathroom remodel is just over $21,000, according to Remodeling Magazine's 2020 Cost vs. Value Report.
+A midrange bathroom remodel may include updating an existing 5-by-7-foot bathroom with a ceramic tile floor.
+The job consists of replacing fixtures with:

-An "upscale" bathroom remodel, however, will cost you almost $62,000 to complete.
+An upscale bathroom remodel can cost you three times as much with costs average just over $67,000 to complete.
 The job includes expanding an existing 35-square-foot bathroom to 100 square feet; adding in-floor heating and heated towel bars; installing a 42-by-42-inch neo-angle shower with a recessed shower caddy, body-spray fixtures, and frameless glass enclosure; installing a freestanding soaker tub with high-end faucets, a compartmentalized commode area with a toilet, plus several other improvements throughout the space.
+Take a look at the cost versus value data for each type of remodel.

 A mid-range bathroom remodel: